MicrosoftDocs/machine-learning-server-docs/microsoft-r/vm-azure-rserver-linux-8.0.5.md

 #### Configure RStudio for Microsoft R Server
   1. Launch RStudio.
   1. [Update the path to R](https://support.rstudio.com/hc/en-us/articles/200486138-Using-Different-Versions-of-R).
+     1. From the **Tools** menu, choose **Global Options**.
+     1. In the  **General** tab, update the path to R to point to R executable for R Server.
   1. When you launch RStudio, Microsoft R Server will now be the default R engine.

 #### Open Ports needed to Use RStudio Server

 RStudio Server uses port 8787.
 The default configuration for the Azure VM does not open this port.
 To do that, you will need to go to the Azure Portal and elect the proper Network Security Group.
-Select the **All Settings** option and choose **Inbound security rules**.
+Select the All Settings option and choose Inbound security rules.
 Add a new rule for RStudio.
-Name the rule, choose **Any** for the Protocol, and add port 8787 to the destination port range.
-Click **OK** to save your changes.
+Name the rule, choose Any for the Protocol, and add port 8787 to the destination port range.
+Click OK to save your changes.
 You should now be able to access RStudio using a browser.

 #### Assign a Fully Qualified Domain Name to the VM for Accessing RStudio Server